Logotherapy: Basic principles

-The human spirit is referred to in several of the assumptions of logotherapy, but the use of the term spirit is not "spiritual" or "religious".
+The human spirit is referred to in several of the assumptions of logotherapy, but the use of the term spirit is not "spiritual" or "religious."
 In Frankl's view, the spirit is the will of the human being.
 The emphasis, therefore, is on the search for meaning, which is not necessarily the search for God or any other supernatural being.
 Frankl also noted the barriers to humanity's quest for meaning in life.
 He warns against "...affluence, hedonism, [and] materialism..." in the search for meaning.

 Purpose in life and meaning in life constructs appeared in Frankl's logotherapy writings with relation to existential vacuum and will to meaning, as well as others who have theorized about and defined positive psychological functioning.
 Frankl observed that it may be psychologically damaging when a person's search for meaning is blocked.
-Positive life purpose and meaning was associated with strong religious beliefs, membership in groups, dedication to a cause, life values, and clear goals.
+Positive life purpose and meaning were associated with strong religious beliefs, membership in groups, dedication to a cause, life values, and clear goals.
 Adult development and maturity theories include the purpose in life concept.
 Maturity emphasizes a clear comprehension of life's purpose, directedness, and intentionality which contributes to the feeling that life is meaningful.

 Frankl's ideas were operationalized by Crumbaugh and Maholick's Purpose in Life (PIL) test, which measures an individual's meaning and purpose in life.
 With the test, investigators found that meaning in life mediated the relationships between religiosity and well-being; uncontrollable stress and substance use; depression and self-derogation.
 Crumbaugh found that the Seeking of Noetic Goals Test (SONG) is a complementary measure of the PIL.
 While the PIL measures the presence of meaning, the SONG measures orientation towards meaning.
 A low score in the PIL but a high score in the SONG, would predict a better outcome in the application of Logotherapy.